nanoporetech/megalodon/docs/algorithm_details.rst

 ------------

 Basecalling is performed exactly as in guppy.
-Raw nanopore signal is normalized, chunked, processed with a recurrent neural network and decoded using the forward-backward algorithm followed by Viterbi decoding.
+Raw nanopore signal is normalized, chunked, processed with a recurrent neural network and decoded using Viterbi decoding.
 Currently megalodon is only compatible with flip-flop basecalling networks (excluding RLE and k-mer based networks) See `guppy documentation on the community page (login required) <https://community.nanoporetech.com/protocols/Guppy-protocol>`_ for more details.